 Residential interior designers can provide services for homeowners, home improvement stores, architects, and real estate companies.
 Most residential designers have their own businesses and are therefore self-employed.
 They can also work as freelancers in small interior design firms, architectural firms, or for interior design consultants.

 As a residential designer, it is expected that you can carry out minor (or major) home renovations, which may include developing plan layouts and blueprints.
 Renovation services can include anything from removal/repositioning of doors, windows, and walls to more tasks like space allocation, building custom cabinetry (kitchens, storage facilities, and wardrobes), custom furniture, and flooring.

 Residential interior designers will also help clients choose furniture items, furnishings, textures, general interior décor, and lighting and its effective use, space allocations, and colour schemes.
 You may also advise on style selection, use of artwork, flooring, and window treatments.

 2. Commercial Interior Designing

 Interior design services provided for public spaces and commercial buildings is referred to as a commercial interior design.
 Commercial interior designers provide interior design advice and services for clients seeking tasks like space planning and design of offices, restaurants, hotels, entertainment centres, community centres, studios, shops, boutiques, museums, banks, schools, and libraries.

-In many instances, a commercial interior designer you may work closely with architects, builders, and engineers to ensure the overall design meets functional goals and is within a stipulated budget.
-Professionalism must be reflected in creating interior spaces that are conducive, aesthetically pleasing, functional and empowering for the employees, their customers, and/or clients.
+In many instances, as a commercial interior designer, you may work closely with architects, builders, and engineers to ensure the overall design meets functional goals and is within a stipulated budget.
+Professionalism must be reflected in creating interior spaces that are conducive, aesthetically pleasing, functional, and empowering for the employees, their customers, and/or clients.

 Commercial interior design services also include selecting appropriate interior finishes for floors, walls, and ceilings, allowing for acoustics and effective lighting, choosing furniture and furnishings, and ensuring that all interior elements are well placed together and arranged in a manner appropriate for the commercial venue.